 3. Whether or not you need car seats or booster seats

-If you are traveling with infants and toddlers, you will certainly need car seats, but is it better to bring them with you or rent through the agency?
+If you are traveling with infants and toddlers, you will certainly need car seats, but is it better to bring them with you or rent them through the agency?
 There’s no easy answer, but we think this article about bringing your carseat to Europe is very helpful.

 If you need booster seats, we would recommend ordering Bubble Bums.
 We used these in France and Italy, and it was very easy to travel with them.